some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Message Type, and Return Code shall be set to 0x00.
+Depending on the direction, the Message Type shall be set to 0x02 (service provider sends) or 0x00 (service provider receives).
+The Return Code shall be always set to 0x00.

+.. feat_req:: 🎯
+    :id: feat_req_someip_638
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+At least for 11 Bit CAN-IDs the layout of the Message ID shall be followed :need:`feat_req_someip_60` and :need:`feat_req_someip_67`.
+This means that the 16th bit from the left shall be set to 0 or 1 according to the Message ID (0x00 or 0x02).

 .. feat_req:: 🎯
     :id: feat_req_someip_568